Marchopkins96/Marchopkins96/README.md

 <details>
 <summary>Click here to learn more</summary>

 Performance Footwear is a full-stack project using Django to build an application with user authentication and plenty of CRUD functionality.
 Bootstrap framework has been used throughout the site and Agile values and principles have been followed throughout.
+Stripe API has been used to make dummy payments for users.
+Users are notified by email once an order has been proccessed.

 [Link to 'Performance Footwear' repository](https://github.com/Marchopkins96/Performance-Footwear)